 If you are just starting out, you can start on a shared hosting plan and upgrade to a dedicated server if and when required.

-If you need reliable hosting for your WordPress site, visit the providers below:
+If you are searching for reliable hosting for your WordPress site, visit these providers:

 - HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.